lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ### Passing Data Among Collaborating UseCases

-It is not uncommon for multiple scenes to collaborate in order to complete real world *Use Case*.
+It is not uncommon for multiple scenes to collaborate in order to complete a real world *Use Case*.

 Shared Entities that a UseCase manipulates should not be retrieved from the UseCase by the Presenter and then passed on to the Router only to be passed to the next ViewController, Presenter and UseCase.
-This would be quite tedious and is against the ruls tha the ViewController should not be concerned with Entities.
+This would be quite tedious and is against the rule that the ViewController should not be concerned with Entities.

 There are two ways to pass data among multiple scenes, both of which involve injection.

 #### Injecting a Global State Model

 The first way is the simplest.
-A state Model, which represents the state all of the shared data, can be attached to the Entity Gateway.
+A State Model, which represents the state all of the shared data, can be attached to the Entity Gateway.
 Since the gateway is already injected into all UseCases, this is the easiest way to share data and make it available to all UseCases.
 The downside to this is that all UseCases in the whole app will have access to this state model and it becomes hard to know which use cases are updating the model and what the models life cycle actually is.
 There are also cases where a recursive model is required and a global state cannot support this.

 #### Injecting a Local State Model